JaniHarkonen/DumpEm/README.md

 edit mode.
 SymbolList has now been mostly re-written with symbols that can display 4 data points in one element.
 Symbols also have color codes that can be changed, however codes are not yet stored in the configuration.

+## Sunday 25.7.2021
+Added edit mode to TextItem, ImageItem and Note.